microsoft/fluentui-react-native/packages/experimental/Expander/README.md

 ### Important notes

 - `collapsedHeight` and `expandedHeight` must be set for Expander to display correctly
 - Do not set the `height` or `onChange` props.
 These props used to update the height of Expander, and the Expander height will not update if these props are overridden.
-If you need to override either of these props, you must implement the height change functionality as well.
+If you need to override either of these props, you must add code to change the height of the Expander when it collapses or expands.
 - Non-native components within the header will not be interactable (i.e. if there is a `Button` in the header, and you press it, the Expander will expand the `Button` functionality will not be performed).
-We recommend using [react-native-xaml](https://github.com/asklar/react-native-xaml) controls in the header if you would like to interact with the control and there is not a native implementation.
+We recommend using [react-native-xaml](https://github.com/asklar/react-native-xaml) controls in the header if you would like an interactive control that does not have a native implementation.

 ---